Te-k/100-days-of-code/log.md

 ### Day 29: February 19th

-**Today's progress:** IT is late but I did it, this Twitter stuff starts to work quite well.
+**Today's progress:** It is late but I did it, this Twitter stuff starts to work quite well.
 Still a bit of work here and there and then play with it

+### Day 30: February 20th

+**Today's progress:** Done some javascript today, I still hate that language but I get better at making it working.
+I am still avoiding any design I can but at one point or the other, it will be definitely needed :(